Turnkey-Corrections/UWRF_CIDS431_2025/README.md

 ### "Access Denied" errors

-This usually means your `studentName` in `cdk.json` doesn't match your IAM username.
-Run `aws sts get-caller-identity` to verify your username and update `cdk.json` to match exactly.
-If the names match and you still get errors, check with your instructor.
+This usually means your AWS credentials don't have the required permissions.
+Make sure your IAM user has permissions for Lambda, S3, Transcribe, Bedrock, and CloudFormation.
+If you're unsure, check with your instructor about the required IAM policies.

 ### Lambda times out